Persistence

 December 23, 2018

 At the same time, you’re giving the mind something really simple to do, and that should be easy—you might think.
-But then the mind makes things very complex.
-It seems to be sending scouts out in all directions trying to check out this, check out that, listening to the reports.
-And we’re saying No to those scouts.
+But then the mind makes things very complicated.
+It seems to be sending scouts out in all directions, trying to check out this, check out that, listening to the reports.
+Here we’re saying No to those scouts.
 We’re going to stay right here.

 Notice where you feel the breath as it comes in.
-When we talk about being with the breath, it’s not so much the air coming in and out through the nose.
+When we talk about breath, it’s not so much the air coming in and out through the nose.
 It’s the movement of energy in the body.
-This becomes especially important when the movement of the air in the nose becomes very, very soft and gets harder and harder to follow.
+This is especially important as the movement of the air in the nose becomes very, very soft and gets harder and harder to follow.
 It’s very easy to get lost.
-But if you’re with the body—your sense of your hands, your feet, your legs, your arms, your torso, your head, all the parts of the body—those parts can be very quiet and yet you can still feel them from the inside nevertheless.
+But if you’re with the body—your sense of your hands, your feet, your legs, your arms, your torso, your head, all the parts of the body— those parts can be very quiet and yet you can still feel them nevertheless.
 So move your focus there.

-And ask yourself what kind of breathing would feel good in those parts of the body.
-You can make a survey: Start down around the navel, watch that part of the body for a while, and see what kind of breathing feels good there.
+Ask yourself what kind of breathing would feel good in those parts of the body.
+You can make a survey: Start down around the navel.
+Watch that part of the body for a while and see what kind of breathing feels good there.
 Then move up the front of the torso, section by section, into the head, then down the back, out the legs.
 Back at the neck, then down the shoulders, out the arms.
-Get acquainted with this territory, and then see if you can put your awareness of all those pieces together.
+Get acquainted with this territory and then see if you can put your awareness of all those pieces together.

 The effort begins in trying to maintain a very continuous focus.
 We hover around the focus as we try to adjust it.
-That’s what the terms “directed thought” and “evaluation” are all about, trying to adjust the mind and the breath to get them just right.
+That’s what the terms “directed thought” and “evaluation” are all about: trying to adjust the mind and the breath to get them just right for each other.
 And you need to maintain a sense of the observer that’s watching what’s going on, even as things get very, very still.
 Otherwise, the sense of ease gets very strong and you’ll just slide into it.

 So you hover around this for a while and then finally gain the confidence that you can just settle in.
 Then, as you’re maintaining that sense of settling in, watch out for the voices that say, “This is stupid.
 This is dumb.
 There’s not much intelligence going on here.”
 Remember, there are many different kinds of intelligence.
 The intelligence that can think clever thoughts and say clever things is only one kind.
 There’s another kind of intelligence, though, that thinks strategically—that says, “I have a goal.
 I want to do everything needed to work toward it.”

 When Ajaan Lee talks about the different factors that go into the practice of mindfulness, one of them is ardency, atappa, which is basically the same thing as persistence and effort.
 And for him, ardency is the insight factor in mindfulness practice.
 The Commentary, though, identifies *sampajañña *as the insight factor.
-People who follow the Commentary translate *sampajañña *as “clear comprehension,” because the Commentary says that it’s the factor that sees things as inconstant, stressful, not-self—the factor that basically applies the three characteristics to things.
-But when the Buddha himself is describing sampajañña in the Canon, he’s not saying that at all.
+People who follow the Commentary translate *sampajañña *as “clear comprehension,” because the Commentary says that it’s the factor that sees things as inconstant, stressful, not-self: It’s the factor that basically applies the three characteristics to things.
+But when the Buddha himself is describing sampajañña in the Canon, he doesn’t say that at all.
 For him, sampajañña is a matter of knowing what you’re doing while you’re doing it.
 That’s why I translate the word as “alertness.”

 The trick lies in maintaining this very refined but continuous awareness.
 It’s like following a wire and not letting your eyes leave the wire at all no matter what happens.
 Then around that wire you can develop a sense of well-being and let that well-being spread to fill the body, but there’s still going to be that one spot where you stay centered.
 Don’t let there be any jumps or gaps in your attention, no matter what.